abbyazari/abbyazari.github.io/_pages/join.md

 Projects are availiable including merging physics-based models with machine learning for inverse problems, reinforcement learning for scientific observations of events from spacecraft, and estimation of planetary habitability at Mars.

-**Interested candidates should apply directly to the UA Physics or the ECE MSc/PhD programs and include a statement of research interest specifically mentioning their interest in ARG.** A response is not guaranteed.
+**Interested candidates should apply directly to the UA Physics or the ECE MSc/PhD programs.
+Include a statement of research interest _specifically_ mentioning their interest in ARG.** Upon application please notify me of your application.

-Student who do not yet hold a MSc are highly reccomended to apply to the MSc program first.
+Students who do not yet hold a MSc are highly reccomended to apply to the MSc program first.
 Applications are reviewed until the position is filled; a response is not guaranteed.

 ### Post Doctoral and Visitor Funding Opportunities